MikeJK9/Wednesday_Nights_With_Weezer/README.md

 # Wednesday_Nights_With_Weezer
 This is a game I made for to make a game.
 Not for profit, some images were sourced from google.
+This game is completely satirical, and I will take it down willingly if requested by Weezer or by anyone associated with Weezer.
 Left click buttons to close doors, and right click to open.
 Left click computer to interact.
 I would appreciate any suggestions.
 In order to play: